 We often see confusion regarding which cards count according to Chase.
 Many assume that this means five Chase cards when, in fact, it means cards from any bank are included in the count.

 If you have opened cards with American Express, Citi, Barclays, Capital One, Discover, etc. They count.

 Remember: Credit cards from all banks count toward 5/24.

 A caveat to this is that most business cards don’t show on your personal credit reports and won’t be included in your count of 5.
 An exception to this is Capital One business cards which will show on your report.
-There have been mixed reports about Barclays business cards showing on personal credit reports.

 We discussed which banks do and do not report in part two of our business card series.

 What about Authorized Users?

 Banks often give small bonuses for making someone an authorized user (AU).
 If you are an AU on someone else’s account, it will show on your credit report when you apply for a card with Chase.

 If these AU accounts put you over five cards in the last 24 months, Chase might be difficult.
 Remember, you are not financially responsible for an account if you are an AU.
 If you are denied initially, a call to Chase is in your future.
 From there, you will need to explain which accounts are only AU accounts.

 If you would like to prevent these calls, you can ask to be removed as an AU from an account.
 Once you have done that, you can send a secure message to Chase requesting that they have the AU account removed from your credit reports as you are not financially liable for the account referenced.